Omer06/WebServiceWithJSF/README.md

 # English-İngilizce :

-purpose of the project , make to transfer data between jersey and jsf(xhtml)
+purpose of the project , make to transfer data between jersey and jsf(xhtml) via ajax

 ~ A library project(yet not finished) ~